GodOfAgents/AgenticFunnels-Orchestration/README.md

 ## 🎯 What is AFO?
 The Future of Customer Engagement is Autonomous

-**AFO (Agentic Funnel Orchestration)** is a comprehensive, self-hosted, and multi-tenant SaaS platform designed to automate your entire customer engagement funnel—from lead qualification to 24/7 support—using intelligent, multimodal AI agents.
+**AFO (Agentic Funnel Orchestration)** is a comprehensive, self-hosted, and multi-tenant SaaS platform designed to automate user's entire customer engagement funnel—from lead qualification to 24/7 support—using intelligent, multimodal AI agents.

 Built for **Sales Managers, Support Leads, and Operations Directors**, AFO transforms manual, expensive, and slow customer interactions into a high-speed, cost-effective, and always-on revenue engine.